+Monitoring the contract.
 Monitoring means any planned, ongoing or periodic activity that measures and ensures contractor compliance with the terms and conditions of the contract.
 The level of monitoring should be based on a risk assessment of the services provided and the contractor's ability to deliver those services.
 Every communication with a contractor is an opportunity to monitor activity.